aredn/documentation/arednGettingStarted/installing_firmware.rst

 Mikrotik First Install Process
 ------------------------------

 Download the *Install Checklist* for Mikrotik devices.
-These devices require a **two-part install** process: First, boot the correct Mikrotik initramfs-kernel file, and then use that temporary AREDN |trade| Administration environment to complete the installation of the appropriate *sysupgrade* file.
+These devices require a **two-part install** process: First, boot the correct Mikrotik *initramfs-kernel* file, and then use that temporary AREDN |trade| environment to complete the installation of the appropriate *sysupgrade* file.

 Mikrotik devices have a built-in `PXE <https://en.wikipedia.org/wiki/Preboot_Execution_Environment>`_ *client* which allows them to download a boot image from an external source.
-You will need to install and configure a `PXE <https://en.wikipedia.org/wiki/Preboot_Execution_Environment>`_ *server* on your Windows computer.
-The example below uses *Tiny PXE*.
-For more information, see the **Preparing Your Computer** section above.
-For most Mikrotik devices the install steps below will work without issue.
+See the **Preparing Your Computer** section above for an explanation.
+The Windows example below uses *Tiny PXE*, while the Linux example uses the native ``dnsmasq`` program.

 For Mikrotik devices you will use what is called *Etherboot* mode, and there are several ways to put your device into *Etherboot* mode (depending on the version of the manufacturer's firmware it is running).
 The easiest way is to use the device's reset button as described in the procedure below.
 If for some reason this does not work, then you can try logging into the Mikrotik RouterOS and setting *System > Routerboard > Settings > Boot Device* to ``try-ethernet-once-then-nand`` (either through the RouterOS web interface or via command line).
 Next time the device boots it will try *Etherboot* once before defaulting back to regular boot mode.